odinuv/web/en/apv/articles/relational-database/index.md

 In other words, if you are making an address book applications, you need a key to distinguish (identify) the persons in the address book (so a nickname is pretty good identifier).
-If you are making an e-shop, than you only need to distinguish the accounts of the e-shop (so an email is pretty good identifier).
+If you are making an e-shop, then you only need to distinguish the accounts of the e-shop (so an email is pretty good identifier).
 Therefore you really ought to name the entity properly -- `account`.
 While this (hopefully) sounds natural now, it is very important to understand the consequences of choosing a key.